Sumit189/Abusive-Language-Detection/README.md

   <img width="460" height="300" src="https://github.com/Sumit189/Abusive-Language-Detection/blob/main/images_for_readme/wordcloud.png">
 </p>

 This project is made for the detection of the Abusive Language from text provided by users.
-The  model is trained with latest Sklearn Version 0.24.1 on the [Abusive/Non Abusive dataset.](https://github.com/vzhou842/profanity-check/blob/master/profanity_check/data/clean_data.csv)
+The  model is trained with latest Sklearn Version 0.24.1 on the Abusive/Non Abusive dataset made by the combination of various publicly available datasets.
 ### Classifiers
 For this project we trained 3 models:
   1. Random Forest